cython/cython/docs/src/userguide/numpy_tutorial.rst

 .. sourcecode:: ipython

     In [22]: %timeit compute_memview.compute(array_1, array_2, a, b, c)
-    8.83 ms ± 42.9 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
+    22.9 ms ± 197 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)

 Note the importance of this change.
-We're now 3161 times faster than an interpreted version of Python and close to NumPy speed.
+We're now 3081 times faster than an interpreted version of Python and 4.5 times faster than NumPy.

 Memoryviews can be used with slices too, or even with Python arrays.
 Check out the :ref:`memoryview page <memoryviews>` to